 Prof. Dr. Brigitte Röder opened our eyes with her lecture on gender roles in the Stone Age.
 What the distribution of roles looked like in the Stone Age, where the stereotypical ideas of men as hunters and women as gatherers come from and what all this has to do with our current society.

-A compilation of the online event from 11.2.2021
+Summary from the online event on 11.2.2021

 Production: Sina Jenny and Iris Rennert